d-cook/SomethingNew/Concepts.md

 **List of relevent concepts for designing relevant solutions**

+*(TODO: Add concepts gathered from materials listed in Resources.md)*

 ### Moldable software
 * Software (tools) that can evolve or be reshaped into something new or different at will (by the end-user)
 * The software tool is its own live-editor.
 Feature-edits take affect (become usable) *immediately* (no "rebuild")